Xentrk/x3mRouting/README.md

     2 192.168.1.153 iPad
     1 192.168.1.154 Lenovo-Laptop

 If an existing **/jffs/scripts/x3mRouting/x3mRouting_client_rules** file exists, a backup copy of the existing **x3mRouting_client_rules** file is made by appending the timestamp to the existing file.
-You only need to run this script if you have made changes to DHCP static assignments or accidentally deleted the **/jffs/scripts/x3mRouting/x3mRouting_client_rules** file.
+You only need to run this script if you have made changes to DHCP static assignments or deleted the **/jffs/scripts/x3mRouting/x3mRouting_client_rules** file and all backups.

 #### x3mRouting_client_nvram.sh
 **x3mRouting_client_nvram.sh** is the second script to run.
 This script will create the nvram files for VPN Clients in the **/jffs/addons/x3mRouting** directory based on the interface assignments in **/jffs/scripts/x3mRouting/x3mRouting_client_rules**.
 An nvram file will not be created in the **/jffs/addons/x3mRouting/** directory for LAN clients assigned to use the WAN interface.
 The OpenVPN Client is then restarted to apply the routing assignments.